30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Regal and royal

-This bold pairing adds depth and a royal richness to your Christmas decorations.
-It’s also a perfect color combination for a Victorian themed Christmas tree.
+This bold pairing adds depth and royal richness—a stunning palette for a Victorian or traditional Christmas tree.

 Monochromatic.